viperleed/viperleed/doc/content/measurement/setup_measurements.rst

 the upload.
 Once the progress bar reaches 100%, the controller is ready for use.

+Before you start acquiring data with your ViPErLEED controller, make sure that it has the correct I0 settings for your unit.
+If the wrong mode is selected, you will have to adjust the jumpers in the box.
+You should then open the **Devices** menu, select the controller on which the firmware was installed, assign a serial number, choose the correct thermocouple type, and save the configuration.

 Bad pixel calibration
 =====================

-This calibration step is optional, but strongly recommended before performing
+This calibration step is optional but strongly recommended before performing
 |LEED-IV| measurements.
 Camera sensors typically contain a small number of
 defective or unstable pixels.
 To improve image quality during data acquisition, these pixels can be detected and replaced during image processing.
 To perform a